TingleiWu/PaLI-A-Jointly-Scaled-Multilingual-Language-Image-Model-Paper-Presentation/README.md

 ![](https://github.com/TingleiWu/PaLI-A-Jointly-Scaled-Multilingual-Language-Image-Model-Paper-Presentation/blob/main/Image_folder/LILM%20%20PaLI%2006.gif)

 The model accepts image and text as the input and generates text as output.
 Becaseu this model can perform different tasks, text-based prompt is used to indicate to the model which task to perform.
 At its core, we have a text encoder-decoder Transformer.
 To include vision/image as input, the text encoder is fed with a sequence of visual “tokens”: output features of a Vision Transformer which takes as input an image.
-No pooling is applied to the output of the Vision Transformer before passing the visual tokens to the encoder-decoder model via cross-attention.
+No pooling is applied to the output of the Vision Transformer before passing the visual tokens to the encoder-decoder model.
 The authors reused previously trained unimodal as the starting point.
-For the text encoder-decoder, the author reused pretrained mT5 models, while for the image encoder, we reused ViT models.

 ### Visual Component